LGBTQ rights in Rondônia: Advocacy

 In June 2019, the Rondônia Section of the Brazilian Bar Association (OAB), through the Human Rights Defense Commission (CDDH), and the Public Defender's Office of the State of Rondônia held the LGBT Pride Seminar (Seminário de Orgulho LGBT) in Porto Velho, the state capital, discussing issues such as corrective rape, lesbophobia, toxic masculinity and the criminalization of transphobia in the country.

 In 2023, Lauri Miranda Silva, born in Porto Velho, became the first trans woman in Brazil to receive a doctorate in History through her thesis "Subversive voices and transgressive bodies: memory of the (re) existence of LGBTQIA+ movement activists and intersectional women against oppression in Rondônia (1980 to 2022)".

 Police reports

-Between 2017 and 2021, there were 12 murders of transgender people in the state, according to a report by the National Association of Transvestites and Transsexuals (ANTRA), published on January 28, 2022.
+Between 2017 and 2021, there were 12 murders of transgender people in the state, according to a report by the National Association of Travestis and Transsexuals (ANTRA), published on January 28, 2022.
 According to this report, Rondônia is the 3rd state with the highest homicide rate in the North Region of Brazil.

 Between 2020 and 2021, 240 police reports of violence against LGBTQ people were recorded.

 In 2022, Rondônia was named the worst Brazilian state in terms of public policies for the LGBTQ community, according to the Programa Atenas.